mashingan/modern-opengl-notes/readme.md

 shader, and setting the color up to red by `glUniform3f`.
 Additionally, we are varying the value of red, with sinusiodal based on time elapsed.

+4. `color_triangle.nim`
+Although the triangle is already colorised, this notes is actually giving the different color fragment shade for each vertex.
+The vertices definition using different RGB colors for each it's packed array definition.
+This notes also extended from previous notes (`blink_triangle.nim`) which used uniform variable shader.
+The different can be summarized below:

++ Getting color attribute from program.
+- Deleting the instance of getting uniform variable from program.
+- Deleting the dynamic uniform value set.

 [open.gl]: https://open.gl
 [staticglfw]: https://github.com/treeform/staticglfw